Museum of early consumer electronics and 1st achievements

 sold it in 3 parts!
 (It was purchased from Guildford High street branch.
 UK)

-The VP Twin camera was a bakelite camera.
+The VP Twin camera was a Bakelite camera.
 It used 127 rollfilm to give 16 exposures.

 Each exposure was 5/8" x 1¼".
 It was manufactured by E. Elliott Limited in Birmingham UK.